zgoda/kristall/examples/todos/README.md

 # Todos example for Kristall

-This is larger application example for Kristall that shows its intended usage.
+This is larger application example for Kristall that shows its intended usage as backend for Javascript UI.
+It uses [Marshmallow](https://pypi.org/project/marshmallow/) for data serialization and [Pony ORM](https://pypi.org/project/pony/) for data access layer.

 ## Backend